Laver Cup 2022: date, venue and how to watch Roger Federer’s last tennis competition

 - Andy Murray

-The Rest of the World team is captained by four time US Open winner John McEnroe and is mainly made up of American players.
+The Rest of the World team is captained by four time US Open winner John McEnroe and is made up of American, Canadian, Argentinian and Australian players.

 The team is: